ElijahCuff/ProTube-YouTube-Hooks/README.md

-# ProTube
+# ProTube, YouTube JS Hooks
-ProTube was my attempt at making a JavaScript browser extension for Android devices
+ProTube was my attempt at making a JavaScript browser extension for Android devices.

 > The main concept was designed to implement JavaScript hooking and reflection similiar to "JavaScript Browser Extensions" on Desktop computers.